Hair Loss

 Types of Alopecia

-While androgenetic alopecia (male pattern baldness) is the most common form of hair loss, there are many other forms.
-This can range from alopecia areata, which is an autoimmune condition, to alopecia universalis, which is full-body hair loss.
+While androgenetic alopecia (male pattern baldness) is the most common form, there are many other types.
+This can range from alopecia areata, which is an autoimmune condition, to alopecia universalis, which is full-body.
 Some types are hereditary, while others are the result of lifestyle, hormonal change, or autoimmune conditions.
 Each type has unique causes, progression patterns, symptoms, and treatment options.
 Proper diagnosis of the type of alopecia is essential for determining management and treatment options.